Chemotherapy for eye cancer

 If you only have lymphoma in your eye, doctors may give the chemotherapy directly into the eye.
 You are more likely to have this for lymphoma that has come back in the eye (local recurrence).
 The drug doctors use most often is methotrexate.
 You usually have regular injections of this over a year.

-Doctors are looking into giving a targeted drug such as rituximab into the eye for lymphoma.
+Doctors sometimes also give the targeted drug rituximab directly into the eye for lymphoma.

 Chemotherapy into the liver